Kyoto Overview

 Long regarded (to many outsiders at least) as a land of ancient and rigid social structures - yet somehow simultaneously ultramodern in its technology and fashions - Japan presents rich learning opportunities for students who wish to understand how an advanced but ageing society can respond and adapt to the pressures of a globalizing world.

-Our elective courses, taught in English, cover topics ranging from contemporary Japanese religion, to current events, queer life and culture, Zen meditation, and human rights.
-We also have a strong focus on the Arts, particularly in Autumn Quarter, offering courses on the visual arts of Japanese Buddhism, the gardens of Kyoto, photography as a cultural lens, and taiko.
+Our elective courses, taught in English, cover topics ranging from contemporary Japanese religion, to current events, queer life and culture, gardens of Kyoto, and Zen meditation.
+We also have a strong focus on the Arts, particularly in Autumn Quarter, offering courses on the visual arts of Japanese Buddhism and photography as a cultural lens.
 None of our electives carry specific prerequisites, and they are designed to be accessible to students from all academic disciplines.
 Many courses satisfy various WAYS requirements.
 In addition to electives, students on the program take intensive Japanese language courses four days per week.

 Get Out off the Classroom